 2. Going undercover

-After her break-up, she actually went undercover to a club where her boyfriend was having a party, just to see whether he was dancing or flirting with other girls.
+But she couldn’t let it go.
+She was just as curious and wanted to know all that he was doing with other girls.
+After her breakup, she actually went undercover to a club where her boyfriend was having a party, just to see whether he was dancing or flirting with other girls.

 3. Arranging a fake date

 Patricia, a friend I made during an internship, actually landed up in the same restaurant where her ex-boyfriend had gone on a date.
 She was all dressed and chose a seat facing her ex.
 Of course, she had a fake date in tow.

 The boyfriend was clearly aghast and we all had a good laugh at how Priyanka managed to ruin a perfect date.
 This was funny for us, but not for the ex, I am sure.